kpq/nyu-data-journalism-2014/classes/intro-and-leaflet/index.md

 ##Housekeeping

--   Make sure your info is right on the wiki
+-   Make sure your info is right on the [wiki](https://github.com/kpq/nyu-data-journalism-2014/wiki/Class-wiki)
--   Are you sure you've signed up for the google group?
+-   Are you sure you've signed up for the [Google group](https://groups.google.com/forum/#!forum/nyu-data-journalism-2014)?

 ##Introduction